amidonc/WSL2-ArchLinux-configuration-files/README.md

 Copy files from [arch-usb](arch-usb/) folder to USB installation media

-Boot the live environment

-# Install from USB
+# Install from USB installation media

 boot from archlinux install media